 Consultation Draft 2021 Policy Proposed Amended Policy Proposed Amendment Summary Policy NZC1: Achieving Net Zero Carbon Development New development should achieve net zero carbon emissions.
-To do achieve this, developments will be expected to demonstrate that three critical elements have been considered holistically: Policy NZC1: Achieving Net Zero Carbon Development 1.
-New development of one or more new dwellings (C3 or C4 use class) and/or 1,000sqm of new non-residential floorspace, hotels (C1 use class) and residential institutions (C2 use class) should achieve net zero operational regulated The policy has been redrafted to require demonstration that the energy hierarchy has been applied in development proposals.
+To do achieve this, developments will be expected to demonstrate that three critical elements have been considered holistically: 1.
+Reduce energy demand by bringing forward and implementing proposals that minimise demand for energy in operation taking account of up to date technology that enables occupants to live in ways that minimise energy demands and energy efficient layout and design 2.
+Incorporate and utilise zero or low carbon energy sources, taking account of the availability and/or potential for large scale, low carbon energy sources and by incorporating passive and Policy NZC1: Achieving Net Zero Carbon Development 1.
+New development of one or more new dwellings (C3 or C4 use class) and/or 1,000sqm of new non-residential floorspace, hotels (C1 use class) and residential institutions (C2 use class) should achieve net zero operational regulated carbon emissions by implementing the energy hierarchy.
+2. Proposals should demonstrate application of the energy hierarchy through submission of an energy statement which demonstrates: i.
+For new dwellings, a minimum 63% reduction in carbon emissions is achieved by on-site measures, as compared to the baseline emission rate set by Building Regulations Part L 2021 (SAP 10.2). ii.
+In non-domestic buildings, achieve at least a 35% reduction in carbon emissions through on-site measures compared to the rate set by Building The policy has been redrafted to require demonstration that the energy hierarchy has been applied in development proposals.
 The policy is now explicit to regulated energy usage and carbon emissions stemming from them.
-Reduce energy demand by bringing forward and implementing proposals that minimise demand for energy in operation taking account of up to date technology that enables occupants to live in ways that minimise energy demands and energy efficient layout and design carbon emissions by implementing the energy hierarchy.
-2. Proposals should demonstrate application of the energy hierarchy through submission of an energy statement which demonstrates: i.
-For new dwellings, a minimum 63% reduction in carbon emissions is achieved by on-site measures, as This policy also sets the threshold for developments which need to comply with Policies NCZ1-2(A-C).
+This policy also sets the threshold for developments which need to comply with Policies NCZ1-2(A-C).
 The policy sets measurable targets for onsite carbon emission reductions against Building Regulation Part L 2021.
-The 63% reduction of carbon emissions on 2021 Building Regulations reflects the Future 2.
-Incorporate and utilise zero or low carbon energy sources, taking account of the availability and/or potential for large scale, low carbon energy sources and by incorporating passive and renewable energy sources within the ii.
-In non-domestic buildings, achieve at Homes Standard which is set to be introduced from 2025.
+The 63% reduction of carbon emissions on 2021 Building Regulations reflects the Future Homes Standard which is set to be introduced from 2025.
 A 35% reduction in carbon emissions has been applied to non-residential buildings in line with the Future Buildings Standard.